Web visualizer and Jupyter¶

 Jupyter mode: Run Open3D web visualizer as embedded Jupyter cells.
 It supports both the Python Jupyter notebook and Jupyter lab environments.
 You’ll need to modify your code to use the non-blocking APIs and wrappers.

-0.13, Open3D web visualizer is supported on the following
+As of the current release, Open3D web visualizer is supported on the following platforms:

 Standalone mode server (C++/Python)

 On Ubuntu, web visualizer server runs on EGL.
 This is supported in most machines as long as the it has graphics capabilities (either via integrated graphics or discrete GPU).
 A discrete GPU will be required if the CPU does not come with integrated graphics.
 For example, AWS cloud instances typically use Intel XEON processors without integrated graphics.
 You’ll need to add a discrete GPU to the instance and install the graphics driver to enable the web visualizer.

 Web visualizer servers are not supported on the ARM platform yet.
 To get the web visualizer working on ARM, you’ll need to compile the WebRTC library from source for ARM.
 See the

 3rdparty/webrtcfolder for more details.